SYLEN Annual Conference 2027

 Submit or inquire

-Submit an abstract by June 15, 2026.
-If you have a scoping question, email the program committee before preparing a full submission.
+Submit an abstract by September 15, 2026.
+If you have a scoping question, email the conference team before preparing a full submission.

 To stay informed on program and registration updates, subscribe on the conference home page.